For a video explanation you can watch the following video: LINK

 For the Nutanix units running VMware vSphere, the SCSI controller, which manages the SSD and HDD devices, is directly passed to the CVM leveraging VM-Direct Path (Intel VT-d).
 In the case of Hyper-V, the storage devices are passed through to the CVM.

-The key reasons for running the Nutanix controllers as VMs in user-space really come down to two core areas:
+The key reasons for running the Nutanix controllers as VMs in user-space really come down to four core areas:

 Since the beginning we knew we were more than a single platform company.
 In that sense, choice has always been a big thing for us, whether it is with hardware, cloud or hypervisor vendors.

 By running as a VM in user-space it decouples the Nutanix software from the underlying hypervisor and hardware platforms.
-This enabled us to rapidly add support for other hypervisor while keeping the core code base the same across all operating environments (on-premise & cloud).
-Additionally, it gave us flexibility to not be bound to vendor specific release cycles
+This enabled us to rapidly add support for other hypervisors while keeping the core code base the same across all operating environments (on-premises & cloud).
+Additionally, it gave us flexibility to not be bound to vendor specific release cycles.

 Due to the nature of running as a VM in user-space, we can elegantly handle things like upgrades or CVM "failures" as they are outside of the hypervisor.
 For example, if there is some catastrophic issue where a CVM goes down, the whole node still continues to operate with storage I/Os and services coming from other CVMs in the cluster.
 During a AOS (Nutanix Core Software) upgrade, we can reboot the CVM without any impact to the workloads running on that host.